mayaanayak/OpenFlightsGraphAlgorithms/proposal.md

 We will use the openflights dataset to collect data of flight routes and airports to construct a directed, weighted graph which shall be used for the following purposes:
 1) Find the shortest path between two given airports
 2) Find the minimal number of flights that would be needed while still ensuring that all the airports are connected.
+3) Determine which airports are directly reachable from others/the number of flights needed to get between two given airports

 We shall be using the Depth First Search(DFS) algorithm to traverse the graph.
 In order to find the shortest path between two nodes, i.e. airports, we shall implement Dijkstra's algorithm along with the Kruskal’s minimum spanning tree algorithm.